by Gabi Clayton

 The painting that hung over my parents’ couch showed peasants on a farm, working in the fields, and eating lunch under the trees.
 It was painted at a time when some artists were moving away from painting saints and aristocrats, discovering that common people were worthy subjects.
 For me, that painting is a symbol of a joining of the ideals of social change and the ideals of art.
 Both were encouraged in me since childhood.

-My mother in a beret.
+My dad in knickers. | My mother in a beret. |

-My mom with curly hair.
+My dad looking left. | My mom with curly hair. |

 My mother’s father, Louis Schmidt, was an Orthodox Jew from Lithuania.
 When he was twelve years old, he walked across Europe, alone, to Amsterdam, where he caught a ship to join his father in New York.
 When he arrived on Ellis Island, an immigration official changed his last name to Smith.
 Welcome to America!